 The most important pre-launch activities should centre around marketing and advertising.
 You need to fully understand your market (ideally, you carried out market research before starting the business) and know which channels will help you reach your target audience.

 In theory, every business has the potential for success; but the big question is, is the market ready for your business idea?

 Sponsored post.
-Copyright © 2016 Danielle Haley from Freelance SEO Essex.
+Copyright © 2016 Danielle Haley, Director of Indy Consultancy.